Amechi101/unlabel-backend/README.md

 4. full name

 (iii) Collections

 a) Add

 1. Name
 2. Description
-3. Select Products *(Many to Many Foreign Key relationship to Brand Model)* - ie You see a list of brands from the Brands API, then all the products related to each brand.
+3. Select Products *(Many to Many Foreign Key relationship to Brand Model)* - ie You see a list of brands from the Sub module brand API  **See Module API's**, then all the products related to each brand.
 An Influencer can only see Brands that match their style preference **See Influencer Information (a) #5**.
 Each product can only be selected once by an influencer to be added to their collection, if selected it wont be available for other influencers to add into their collection, until the influencer removes the product from their collection, deletes their collection or if a brand removes the product from their dashboard.
 Here is an example of what it would look like: http://recordit.co/kT6NT5msi6
 4. Modified
 5. Created

 b) Edit - (iii)
 c) Delete - (iii)
 d) View - (iii)
 e) Search - (iii)

 (iv) View Stats (Show based on a date range, default by current month)

 a) View individual products sold per collection
 b) View total overall sales commission received for all collections & View total overall sales per collection

 (v) Billing

 a) payment details

 1. Credit card & Billing address
 - add
 - update
 - delete

 b) Receipts

 1. Download invoice as PDF

 c) Change subscription level

 1. Default plan
 - Curator gets 1% commission for items that actually sell from their collections.